insin/inputmask-core/README.md

 * If the cursor is positioned after a static part of the mask, the cursor will be placed before it.

+### `delete()` : `boolean`

+Performs a delete operation based before the current selection.

+* If a text selection has been made, editable characters within the selection will be blanked out and the cursor will be placed at the end of the selection.

+* If the cursor is positioned before an editable character, that character will be blanked out and the cursor will be placed after it.

+* If the cursor is positioned before a static part of the mask, the cursor will be placed after it.

 ### `paste(input: string)`: `boolean`

 Applies a string of input based on the current selection.